n8n-io/n8n-docs/docs/courses/level-two/chapter-5/chapter-5.0.md

 **Nathan 🙋:** Hello, it's me again.
 My manager was so impressed with my first workflow automation solution, that she entrusted me with more responsibility.<br/>
 **You 👩‍🔧:** More work and responsibility.
 Congratulations, I guess.
 What do you need to do now?<br/>
 **Nathan 🙋:** I got access to all sales data and am responsible for creating two reports: one for regional sales and one for orders prices.
-They are based on data from different sources and come in different formats.<br/>
+They're based on data from different sources and come in different formats.<br/>
 **You 👩‍🔧:** Sounds like a lot of manual work–but the kind that can be automated.
-So let's do it!
+Let's do it!

 ## Workflow design